brianhouse/art_and_code/units/4_interface/code.md

   <img src="code/canvas_7.png" width=400 /><br />
 </p>

-Look carefully at the numbers in the conditions for `mouseClicked()`, particularly for the y axis.
+Look carefully at the numbers in the conditions for `mouseReleased()`, particularly for the y axis.
 Whereas the squares are all in the same horizontal location, we've had to work out where to begin and end our conditions for each button vertically—we start with the square's y coordinate, and then add 40 for the size of the square.

-### Keeping track of things with variables
+### Keeping track of things with global variables

 What emerges is the capacity to build a basic interface of clickable buttons.
-If we were to combine our previous example using `mouseClicked()` with the first one that draws things at the location of the mouse, we could change between different "brushes" using buttons.
-The only ingredient that is missing is a global variable to tie the two together.
+If we were to combine our previous example using `mouseReleased()` with the first one that draws things at the location of the mouse, we could change between different "brushes" using buttons.
+The only ingredient that is missing is a **global** variable to tie the two together.

+A global variable is one that is shared between functions.
+Any time we change its value within a function, we need to let Python know that we're referring to the global version, and not a new local variable only for the function that we're in.
+The `global` keyword lets us do this as you can see in the example below.

 We'll declare such a global variable, `brush`, at the top of the sketch from the previous example.
-Then, instead of just print statements inside the `mouseClicked()` conditionals, we'll set this variable to a descriptive string:
+Then, instead of just print statements inside the `mouseReleased()` conditionals, we'll set this variable to a descriptive string:

 ```py
 brush = "red_circle" # intialize to default value